theopn/leetcode/README.md

     5. Set the child node according to the `isLeft` value
     6. Add the child node to the `isChild` hash table
     7. Once we are done creating a tree, iterate through the `parent` of the `descriptions` again.
 Look for a node where `isChild[parent] == false`, because the root is not a child of any node
+- 145. Binary Tree Postorder Traversal (Easy, 2024-08-25 Daily Q): LRN
+- 590. N-ary Tree Postorder Traversal (Easy, 2024-08-26 Daily Q):
+    - Remember that postorder in binary tree is LRN, meaning in n-ary tree, we can visit children node in order then visit the node

 ## Graph